 A good idea is to set up a long-term maintenance contract with a trusted contractor.
-Hynes Roofing & Siding can help you with a complete siding replacement and the periodic maintenance too.
+Hynes Roofing & Siding can help you with a complete fiberglass windows replacement and the periodic maintenance too.

 Brick siding is the perfect look for Colonial, Tudor or English cottages.
 It’ll give your home that vintage aesthetic that homes with hundreds of years of history have.
 Brick siding will last you a long time too, if it is installed properly and under regular weather conditions.
 If your home is often exposed to harsh weather conditions, ask for a protective membrane to be installed between the siding and your walls.
 Water can penetrate brick veneers so a protective membrane can ensure the structural integrity isn’t harmed.

 Fiber-cement siding requires very little maintenance, it’s fire resistant, and termite-resistant.
 It is available in a range of styles and can be customised to appear like masonry, stucco, or wood.

 Stucco is traditionally made using sand, lime, water and cement, and is a popular choice for homes in upscale neighborhoods.